octokit/fixtures/README.md

 Download binary for your os from the [latest release](https://github.com/gr2m/octokit-fixtures/releases/latest).

-Alternatively, you can also install `octokit-fixtures` as a global npm package, if you prefer that:
+Alternatively, you can also install `@octokit/fixtures` as a global npm package, if you prefer that:

 ```
-# npm install --global octokit-fixtures
+# npm install --global @octokit/fixtures
 octokit-fixtures-server
 ```